react-native-push-notification/ios/README.md

 }
 ```

-And then in your AppDelegate implementation, add the following:
+ And then add the following lines:

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions